*Stats As Of 6/1/06

 59. Eric Berger (LHP, U. Arizona)

-Entering the season, Berger was among the elite college pitchers in the nation, but a tweaked tendon in his throwing arm cut his season short.
+Entering the season, Berger was one of the elite college pitchers in the nation, but a tweaked tendon in his throwing arm cut his season short.
 However, there's no reason not to expect a strong junior year from this talented southpaw.

 60. David Kopp (RHP, Clemson) - 4-1, 4.44 ERA, 52.2 IP, 55 Hits, 19 BB, 45 K